-The editing was done by Roy Benson at Norman's Film Productions on Old Compton Street in London's Soho.
+The editing was done by Roy Benson at Norman’s Film Productions on Old Compton Street in London’s Soho.
 Paul McCartney was there for the entire 11 weeks, occasionally joined by other members of the group.
-The unclear hierarchy within The Beatles at the time slowed down work considerably, as others would order scenes to be recut.
+The unclear hierarchy within The Beatles at the time slowed down work considerably, as some members would order scenes to be recut.

 Roy Benson had previously worked as an editor on A Hard Day’s Night.

 He and I got our heads together and I said, ‘Well, look, we’ve shot all this, and we’ve got clapper boards on some of it.’
 He said, ‘Not on everything?’
 I said, ‘No, no. No, some of it we just shot, but I’m sure it synchs.’